segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 2. Select **+ New audience > Audience**.
 3. On the **Select Audience Type** screen, select **Linked audience**, then click **Next**.
 **Note:** If you cannot select **Linked audience**, ensure you’ve [set up your Data Graph](/docs/unify/linked-profiles/data-graph/) in Unify.
-4. Select the [profiles conditions](#Linked-Audience-profiles-conditions) on which to build your audience.
+4. Select the [conditions](#Linked-Audience-conditions) on which to build your audience.
-5. Click **Preview** to view your audience selection and see a count of audience members who meet the criteria.
+5. Click **Preview** to view your audience selection and see a count and list of audience members who meet the criteria.
 6. When your audience is complete and accurate, click **Next**.
 7. Enter an audience name and description to identify this configuration.
 Optionally, select a folder to add this audience.